Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                     - Then also select the log analytics workspace
                     - You can specify the processing interval to create visualizations
                     - To view these visualizations go to `Network watcher || traffic analytics`
+                    - There are options for malacious traffic and blocked traffic for a more granular analysis
+                    - **Service Map**
+                        - Go to `workspace resource || Service map` to issue an agent.
+This can be done with a command that will install an Azure monitoring dependency agent